Get the funds you need to buy a new home or refinance your current one at flexible terms and competitive rates.

 - Create a My Chase Mortgage account.
-Through My Chase Mortgage, you can keep an eye on your payments and keep in touch with your mortgage team online.
+Through My Chase Mortgage, you can keep track of your payments and have access to your mortgage team.

 - Set up automatic payments.
 Avoid late fees by setting up automatic deductions from your Chase or other bank account.

 Chase mortgage loans are flexible with competitive rates, making them a good choice for borrowers with fair to excellent credit.
 Before you apply, be sure to compare your mortgage options to make sure that you don’t miss out on lower fees or better terms available in your state.

 Can I get pre-qualified for a Chase mortgage loan?

 Yes, use the bank’s online application to get pre-qualified for a Chase mortgage loan.

 Is it safe to send personal information to Chase through its website?